RamonMeffert/nlp-flashcard-project/README.md

   --top int, -t int     The number of answers to retrieve --retriever {faiss,es}, -r {faiss,es}
-                        The retrieval method to use
+                        The retrieval method to use --lm {dpr,longformer}, -l {dpr,longformer}
+                        The language model to use for the FAISS retriever
 ```